datascopeanalytics/metis-data-science-bootcamp-prework/stats.md

 You can go through the entire book in 3 to 8 hours (depending on how much time you spend on the Python code presented in the book) Please do so.
-If it takes somewhat longer, do spend the time.
-We will go over a lot of these topics in the bootcamp as well, but this preparation will help you a lot, and also provides good initial exposure to how python can be used for data analysis.
+If it takes somewhat longer, that's fine.
+However, don't get stuck on a chapter.
+We will go over a lot of these topics in the bootcamp as well.
+This preparation will help you a lot, and it will provide a good initial exposure to using python for data analysis, but it is not your only chance to internalize these topics.
 If at any point you feel overwhelmed, don't worry.
 You don't need to master all of this in prework.

 If you can finish under 10 hours, we suggest picking an exercise from each chapter (one that sounds exciting and looks quickly doable to you) and working on them.
 This is optional, but will definitely improve your skills and bootcamp experience.
 Take your time with the exercises, don't rush them.
-Don't push to finish something from each chapter, if you're short on time.
-With these exercises even completing a single one is an excellent bonus.
+Don't push yourself to finish something from each chapter, if you're short on time.
+Even completing a single exercise is an excellent bonus.

 ### Think Bayes Chapters 1 & 2